barionleg/cesium.wiki.gs/Fabric.md

-A material can simply pass through the components of other materials, e.g., `"diffuse" : "anotherMaterial.diffuse"`, or they can include GLSL code, e.g., "diffuse" : "mix(cold.diffuse, hot.diffuse, texture2D(temperature, materialInput.st).r)".
+A material can simply pass through the components of other materials, e.g., `"diffuse" : "anotherMaterial.diffuse"`, or they can include GLSL code, e.g., `"diffuse" : "mix(cold.diffuse, hot.diffuse, texture2D(temperature, materialInput.st).r)"`.